CleverRaven/Cataclysm-DDA/doc/OVERMAP.md

 the time of writing `OMSPEC_FREQ`= 15 meaning each overmap has 144 sectors for placing specials).
 At the beginning of overmap generation, a list of eligable map specials is built (`overmap_special_batch`).
 Next, a free sector is chosen where a special will be placed.
-A random point in that sector is checked against a random rotation of a special from the special batch to see if it can be placed there.
+A random point in that sector is checked against a random rotation of a random special from the special batch to see if it can be placed there.
 If not, a new random point in the sector is checked against a new special, and so on until a valid spawn is rolled.

 ### Rotation